 2. John Hinnells, Studies in Mithraism, Rome, 1990, 11.

-3. David Ulansey, Origins of the Mithraic Mysteries, Oxford Univ.
-Press, 1991, 8.
+3. David Ulansey, Origins of the Mithraic Mysteries, Oxford University Press, 1991, 8.

-4. Roger Beck, Mithraism, 2004, 287-287.
+4. Roger Beck, Mithraism, Ashgate Publishing, 2004, 287-287.

-5. Walter Burkert, Ancient Mystery Cults, Harvard Univ., 1987, 10.
+5. Walter Burkert, Ancient Mystery Cults, Harvard University, 1987, 10.

-7. David Ulansey, p 8.
+7. David Ulansey, p.
+8.

 8. David Ulansey, The Cosmic Mysteries of Mithras.

-9. M. J. Vermaseren, Mithras, The Secret God, 1963, 76.
+9. M. J. Vermaseren, Mithras, The Secret God, Chatto and Windos, 1963, 76.